appliedAI-Initiative/pymetrius/README.md

 This repository contains a cookiecutter template that can be used for library development.
 Build, install and tests of the library are run by docs, the documentation is built with sphinx (but also through tox).

+In the documentation links to source code will be created, therefore you will be prompted to give the project url.
+It will typically be of the form `https://<host>/<postfix>`

 There is a helper script for updating documentation files automatically, it can be invoked as
 ```bash